EricDriussi/co-author/README.md

 If you group multiple users under the same alias, they will all be retrieved at once.

-This is especially useful if you jump between various teams and would rather pick groups of people instead of an individual.
+This is especially useful if you jump between various teams and would rather pick groups of people instead of individuals.

 So for a file like: